Collegiate Peaks

 The Collegiate Peaks (or Collegiate Range) is a name given to a section of the Sawatch Range of the Rocky Mountains located in central Colorado.
 Drainages to the east include headwaters of the Arkansas River.

 The Collegiate Peaks include some of the highest mountains in the Rockies.
 The section is so named because several of the mountains are named for prominent universities.

+In the Arapaho language the Collegiate Peaks were called "hiwoxuu hookuhu'ee" or the Elk's Head.